tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 They provide quick energy and also serve as structural support

 #### Monosaccharides
-Monosaccharides are normally charachterized by the amount of Carbons in the backbone and where the carbonyl group is located
+Monosaccharides are normally charachterized by the amount of Carbons in the backbone and where the carbonyl group ($C=O$) is located
 >[!def]
 > **Monosaccharides**
 > Literally means "**single sugar**"